semanticarts/gist/docs/MajorVersionMigration.md

 # Major Version Migration

-When non-backward compatible changes are introduced into `gist` during major upgrades, developers will create queries that attempt to migrate existing ontologies and data to conform to the new version of `gist`.
+When non-backward compatible changes are introduced into `gist` during major upgrades, the release package will include queries to facilitate the migration of existing ontologies and data to conform to the new version of `gist`.

-If the changes are such that automatic migration is impossible, developers will instead provide queries that report the use of removed or modified classes or properties so that mitigation measures can be initiated.
+For changes that are not amenable to automatic migration, queries will be provided that report the use of deleted or modified classes and properties so that mitigation measures can be initiated.

 Every major version of `gist` (starting with 10.0.0) will add a sub-directory under the `migration` directory containing the queries and two migration scripts: